-Healthy men should just say no to “No Nut November,” an annual, month-long event focused around abstaining from occasional masturbation.
-Although proponents claim that the trend benefits men’s sexual and mental health there is no research or data that suggests abstaining from masturbation or ejaculation improves focus, boosts testosterone, or reduces compulsive behaviors.
-Meanwhile, there is mounting evidence that the “No Fap” movement empowers misogynistic hate groups.
+Healthy men should just say no to “No Nut November.”
+What is No Nut November?
+It’s the annual, month-long event focused on abstaining from sex and masturbation.
+Although proponents claim that there are sexual and mental health benefits of not masturbating, there is absolutely no research or data suggesting that abstaining from ejaculation improves focus, boosts testosterone, or reduces compulsive behaviors.
+Meanwhile, what started out as a jokey internet meme has become inexorably entangled with the “No Fap” movement, which empowers far-right conspiracies, misogynistic hate groups, and harmful pseudo-science.

 “There is no evidence that not orgasming for a month will influence sperm motility factors any differently than abstaining for a few days,” Prause says.
 “Abstaining for years is associated with decreased sperm motility, not better.”

 That’s not to say that keeping your hands off yourself for a month is always a bad decision.
-Katie Ziskind, a marriage and family therapist, says that abstinence for a month might help some men get a handle on porn addiction, or for other social reasons.
-“If you’re refraining from sex in order to gain a deeper spiritual connection, you may find benefits,” Ziskind told Fatherly.
-“You may find benefits if you were using sex as an addiction and were using sex to numb out through a variety of one night stands.”
+Katie Ziskind, a marriage and family therapist, says that abstinence for a month might help some men get a handle on porn addiction.
+It may be beneficial for other social reasons too.
+“If you’re refraining from sex in order to gain a deeper spiritual connection, you may find benefits,” Ziskind tells Fatherly.
+“You may find benefits if you were using sex as an addiction and were using sex to numb out through a variety of one-night stands.”

 Scientists balk at even this claim, however.
 “There are zero random-assignment clinical trials supporting abstinence as a part of treatment for compulsive sexual behaviors,” Prause says.
-In a word—there’s no reason not to Nut in November.
+In other words, there’s no reason not to Nut in November.

 This article was originally published on